hrefabdullah/seeking-react/PlayGround/README.md

 Outcome :
 Based on today's learning I used React Routing DOM and Changed 90% of the project I'm working on.
 The Simple looking web page has now become more complex as now it has a responsive navbar, routing through different pages (home, about, contact, Courses) and use of External API.
 Also did some work on changing user form.

+#Day 5 - 14 Dec 2024

+Understood :
+  - Context API

+Outcome :
+Based on today's learning, I centralised all my data for courses in a Context, also I moved the username and its useState to Context.jsx so that name will not change on switching between pages.